 Band saw was invented in 1808 by Mr. William Newberry who at that time specified it as a machine to saw wood or split animal skins.
 Then it went through many evolutions and continuous patent snatching.
 By 1900 band saw became an accepted tool for engineering constructions.

-A bandsaw consists of a long sharp blade which runs across two or sometimes even more wheels to distribute the loads.
-It is suitable for cutting the thickest wood and also at the same time, multiple pieces of woods.
+A bandsaw consists of a long sharp blade that runs across two or sometimes even more wheels to distribute the loads.
+It is suitable for cutting the thickest wood and also at the same time, multiple pieces of wood.

 Apart from wood, it can also cut metal and plastic.
-It uses slightly thicker and larger blade which functions continuously through circular bands.
+It uses a slightly thicker and larger blade that functions continuously through circular bands.

 What Is The Use of A Bandsaw